David Rosen (rabbi)

 Before being appointed Chief Rabbi of Ireland, he was the senior rabbi of the largest Orthodox Jewish congregation in South Africa (the Green and Sea Point Hebrew Congregation, Cape Town) and served as a judge on the Cape Beth Din (rabbinic court).
 He is also a board member of the Brussels-based organization CEJI - A Jewish Contribution to an Inclusive Europe that promotes a Europe of diversity and respect.

-He is an alumnus of Yeshivat Har Etzion in Israel.

-Interfaith relations

-Based in Jerusalem, he also serves on the Chief Rabbinate of Israel's Commission for Interreligious Relations.
+Early life and career

+He was born in Newbury, Berkshire, England to Bella and Rabbi Kopul Rosen, founder of Carmel College, a Jewish boarding school for boys in Oxfordshire.
+He is the brother of Rabbis Jeremy Rosen (b.
+1942) and Michael Rosen (21 January 1945 – 8 December 2008).
+He was ordained as an Orthodox rabbi at Yeshivat Har Etzion in Israel.
+In August 1973, he relocated to South Africa, where he was a student advisor to the South African Jewish Board of Deputies and the South African Zionist Federation.
+In March 1975, he succeeded Rabbi Newman, who had made aliyah to Israel, as rabbi of South Africa's largest Jewish congregation, the Marais Road Shul (formally known as the Green & Sea Point Hebrew Congregation) based in Sea Point in Cape Town.
+In South Africa, he was the youngest practicing rabbi in the country at the age of 24.